-Digital Soil Mapping (DSM) techniques are commonly used to predict a soil property at unsampled locations using measurespectral remote sensing images to map soil spectral reflectance while Nussbaum et al. (2018) investigated the use of a large set of covariates for mapping eight soil properties at four soil depths.
-The choice of covariates is governed either by their availability, pre-selected using a priori pedological expertise, or based on the pedological concepts whereby covariates must portray the factors of soil formation such as climate, organisms, relief, parent material and time (McBratney et al., 2018).
-In most cases, the relation between soil property and the chosen covariates is modelled by a regression model which relates either linearly (Wadoux et al., 2018) or non-linearly (Grimm et al., 2008) sampled (point) soil properties and a vector of covariates value extracted at same point location.
+Digital Soil Mapping (DSM) techniques are now commonly used to predict a soil property at unsampled locations using measurements at a finite number of spatial locations.
+Prediction is routinely done by exploiting the relationship between a soil property and one or several environmental covariates, which are assumed to represent soil forming factors.
+Examples of covariates are Digital Elevation Model (DEM) or its derivatives (Moore et al., 1993).
+Demattê et al. (2018) used multi-temporal and multispectral remote sensing images to map soil spectral reflectance while Nussbaum et al. (2018) investigated the use of a large set of covariates for mapping eight soil properties at four soil depths.
+The choice of covariates is governed either by their availability, pre-selected using a priori pedological expertise, or based on the pedological concepts whereby covariates must portray the factors of soil formation such as climate, organisms, relief, parent material and time.
+In most cases, the relation more detail about the statistics, number of points, R-squares etc. [tom.hengl]